luppieliz/Luppieliz/README.md

 ### Hi there 👋
-- 👋 I'm currently working on personal web dev projects
+- 👋 I'm currently working on Springboot and Django personal web dev projects
-- 🌱 I’m currently learning C, java and python
+- 🌱 Busy learning C, java, python && mySQL && html,css,js :)
-- 👯 I’m looking to collaborate on any business analytics and AI projects
+- 👯 I’m looking to collaborate with anyone with cool html,css,js tricks!
 - 📫 How to reach me: linkedin link is below! and @itslupieliz on instagram!